 and you – four-step

 <the line steps forward>

 Now I have to chop the weeds — four step

 “On time and in a straight line!” shouts the armed, gray-uniformed prison guard, who supervises his Field Squad of roughly thirty inmates from atop his snorting beast.
 “And if you can’t talk and work at the same time, then shut the fuck up, or I’ll write you a case!"

 “Fuck-you, Bitch, and that case!” shouts back an anonymous inmate from the work-line.

-“Alright, just for that, I want them aggies head-high, and anyone who isn’t flat weeding head-high gets a car.”
-The guard looks at his work roster and puts a mark next to two names.
+“Alright, just for that, I want them aggies head-high, and anyone who isn’t flat weeding head-high and on time gets a case” The guard looks at his work roster and puts a mark next to two names.

 The bunched-together rhythmic straight line of white-uniformed inmates swing their aggies/hoes in unison, doing work in the scorching Texas sun, yet moving with the precision of a school band.

 The Field Squad’s blade-tipped sticks lift head-high, then bang the drum of the ground, repeatedly and manually, they mow down all the waist-high grass in their path.
 Clods of disturbed, dry dirt billow into a cumulus dust cloud around them.
 Snakes shoot scared through the grass.
 Huge ant piles are sidestepped.
 Critters are pocketed and later taken back to cells as pets.
 The chorus of singing continues over the drumbeat of the aggies.

 “Hit it high, hit it low, hit it, and you — four-step.”
 The work-line of human locomotion reaches the end of their “cut" (section of grass/weeds).
 The aggies become still and the work music stops.
 Pelts of mucky sweat drip from disgruntled faces, knowing the end of one cut is not the end of the day.